FDA approved 20142 studies reviewed

 In short

-Naltrexone/bupropion (Contrave) is a twice-daily tablet that targets both hunger and cravings.
-Clinical trials showed about 9.3% average weight loss — roughly 20 lbs for a 220 lb person.
+Contrave (naltrexone/bupropion) is a twice-daily tablet that targets both hunger and cravings.
+In studies, people lost about 9.3% of their body weight — roughly 20 lbs for a 220 lb person.

 9.3%

-average weight loss in clinical trials (COR-BMOD trial (56 weeks))
+average weight loss in studies — COR-BMOD trial (56 weeks)

 That's ~20 lbs for a 220 lb person